- Symptoms & Signs

 - Other medications might be prescribed depending on a patient’s other health problems, such as:

-Lifestyle modifications used to treat and manage heart failure include:
+The following lifestyle modifications treat and manage heart failure:

 - Not smoking